ANTELOPE VALLEY HIGH SCHOOL

 - Students are required to read all of the novels/texts from the appropriate grade list.

-- Students will be required to submit a reading journal and annotations for each novel/text you read (see below for a guide to reading journals and click here for annotation guidance)
+- Students will be required to submit a reading journal and annotations for each novel/text you read (see attached guide for reading journals and annotations)

 When you get back to school: